joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 Pre-flight validation is used to scan ARM (Azure Resource Manager) templates before services are deployed and allow for quality gaps and better information in pull requests to improve and implement your infrastructure as code components.

-The in-flight method can also be used in Azure DevOps for validation of Terraform resource deployments etc., but in this demo - I am going to run you through installing the Module and doing an export and scan from your PowerShell console!
+The in-flight method can also be used in Azure DevOps for validation of Terraform resource deployments etc. Still, in this demo, I will run you through installing the Module and doing an export and scan from your PowerShell console!

 We are going to install the PSRule.Azure _(based on the Well-Architected Framework & Cloud Adoption Framework)_.

-I recommend keeping the Modules _(and as such the in-built rules)_ up-to-date and do scans at least every quarter, or after a major deployment or project to help verify your resources are set up according to some best-practice rules.
-This does not replace Security Center and Azure Advisor, this is intended to be of a supplement.
+I recommend keeping the Modules _(and as such the in-built rules)_ up-to-date and do scans at least every quarter or after a major deployment or project to help verify your resources are set up according to some best-practice rules.
+This does not replace Security Center and Azure Advisor; this is intended to be a supplement.

 ### Install PSRule.Azure & PSRule.Rules.CAF